A new mixed finite-element method for $H^2$ elliptic problems: Discrete Analysis

 Clearly, $\nabla \cdot\vec{\alpha}_h=0$.
 Moreover, for any choice of $\vec{v}_h\in RT_{1}(\Omega,\tau_h)$ with $\vec{v}_h\cdot\vec{n}=0$ on $\partial\Omega$ and $u_h\in DG_{0}(\Omega,\tau_h)$, we have $\int_{\Omega}\vec{\alpha}_h\cdot\vec{v}_h+\int_{\Omega}u\nabla\cdot\vec{\alpha}_h=0$, which results in a zero inf-sup constant.
 Numerical experiments (not reported here) suggest that restricting the mesh so that no element has 3 vertices on the boundary yields an $\mathcal{O}(h)$ inf-sup constant.

 We next show that weakly implementing the essential boundary condition on $\vec{v}$ yields a discretization with $\mathcal{O}(1)$ continuity and coercivity constants and $\mathcal{O}(h)$ inf-sup constant, without any mesh restrictions but in a modified norm.
 This is slightly disadvantageous, because the error estimate loses some convergence due to both the sub-optimal inf-sup constant and the error analysis in the modified norm; however, we view the lack of restrictions on the mesh construction to be preferable to possible further results in the direction considered above.
 To weakly impose the boundary condition, we will make use of a Nitsche-type penalty method.
 These approaches are based on adding three terms to the weak form, which are commonly denoted as the consistency, stability, and symmetry terms~\cite{Nitsche_1971,aziz}.
+Consider the case where $\partial\Omega = \Gamma_0 \cup \Gamma_1\cup \Gamma_3$, and modify the bilinear form ${a}\big((u,\vec{v}), (\phi, \vec{\psi})\big)$ from \eqref{28}, to be